JansthcirlU/Mermaid.NET.Flowcharts/README.md

 ### Styling

 In Mermaid, both nodes and links can be styled using a style class.
-The corresponding type in this library is called `StyleClass`.
+The corresponding type in `Mermaid.NET.Flowcharts` is called `StyleClass`.
 This type wraps some common style attributes, such as:
 - fill color
 - stroke color